BookStackApp/website/content/docs/admin/oidc-auth.md

 OIDC_TOKEN_ENDPOINT=https://instance.authsystem.example.com/v1/token

 # Full URL to the OIDC userinfo endpoint
-# Won't be used if all required tokens are provided in the ID token.
+# Won't be used if all required claims are provided in the ID token.
 OIDC_USERINFO_ENDPOINT=https://instance.authsystem.example.com/v1/userinfo
 ```